Get the Skills for a Professional Career as a Virtual Assistant

 In this chapter, students will learn the basics of creating an office routine and the importance of keeping consistency in it.
 Along with this, students will learn about different office equipment that is most commonly used in an office space.

-In this chapter the student will become familiar with basic computer skills, including the use of hardware, software, peripherals, and wireless technology; use of the internet as a resource; and use of various methods for data storage and networking.
+In this chapter in the Virtual Assistant course the student will become familiar with basic computer skills, including the use of hardware, software, peripherals, and wireless technology; use of the internet as a resource; and use of various methods for data storage and networking.

 In this robust chapter, students learn Microsoft Office 2016.
 Students will learn how to use the most common Microsoft applications such as Word, Excel, PowerPoint, Outlook, and OneNote.
 Students will also learn about online Microsoft products.